-In addition, there was a successful introduction and growth of the Company's My Station services using small to mid-sized fuel trucks for fuel delivery to customers.
-This was especially relevant for the growth of the Company's gasoil business, to ensure provision of product for customers with medium to large commercial vehicle fleets.
+In addition, there was a successful introduction and growth of the Company's My Station Throughout 2022, ADNOC Distribution witnessed services using small to mid-sized fuel trucks for significantly higher level of gasoil sales, as a fuel delivery to customers.
+This was especially result of its loyal customer base of commercial, relevant for the growth of the Company's gasoil industrial and government clients in Abu Dhabi business, to ensure provision of product for together with significant growth in the Northern customers with medium to large commercial Emirates due to an increase in term customers vehicle fleets. and spot deals with large distributors.